-Pride Academy will take whatever steps are necessary to protect our students and their families from cyberbullying that occurs at any time of the day, whether it originates in school or at home.
-All offenses should be reported immediately to the Principal of the school, Mrs. Fiona Thomas or Ms. Robin S. Brower, Dean of Students.
+Pride Academy will take whatever steps are necessary to protect our students and their families from cyberbullying that occurs at any time of the day, whether it originates in school, at home or elsewhere.
+All offenses should be reported immediately to Mr. Ofstad, Principal or to Ms. Brower, Dean of Students.
 Students who cyberbully should expect a disciplinary consequence.
-All students must be familiar with this policy.
+All students must abide by this policy.